jshimko/react-time-ago/README.md

 ## Flow Types

-Since v3.0.0 `react-timeago` comes with flow type definitions out of the box.
+Since v3.0.0 `react-time-ago` comes with flow type definitions out of the box.

-In v3.1.0, the React.PropType validations have been removed in favour of just flow types.
+In v3.1.0, the React.PropType validations have been removed in favor of just flow types.
 Further, many type definitions are now exported for use in your own code.

 Look through the source for more details.